section-engineering-education/engineering-education/content/articles/the-complete-roadmap-to-blockchain-development/index.md

  Finally, you need to test your smart contract appropriately before deploying it since as I mentioned earlier, the code is immutable.
 The testing is easily achieved using the truffle framework.

- I hope you can see that smart contracts cover a large part of blockchain development but I also hope that you can appreciate that it is not wise to learn smart contracts in isolation.
+Smart contracts cover a large part of blockchain development.
+However, it is not wise to learn smart contracts in isolation.

   #### 4. Front-End Development